 Next we come to filtration.
 The two stage pre-filters used in the ADVANTAGE extractors are completely sealed.
 This is a very important factor as the fume that enters the pre-filter chamber will drop in velocity separating the liquids into the sealed sump.
 Some extractors have absorbent pads to soak up this liquid.
 These pads rest directly under the pre-filter bags that make it both very difficult and dangerous to handle on filter change.

-Any of the HCL that passes through the two stage pre-filter and HEPA filter will be absorbed within a layer of media that is specifically designed to absorb and neutralise the HCL gas.
+Any of the HCI that passes through the two stage pre-filter and HEPA filter will be absorbed within a layer of media that is specifically designed to absorb and neutralize the HCI gas.

-ADVANTAGE units fitted with the PVC upgrade have an HCL sensor mounted within the exhaust of the system.
-This unit is specific to HCL and will only be activated when HCL is detected.
-Many extraction systems are fitted with gas detection sensors but these are normally for VOC (Volatile Organic Compounds) and will not be activated by HCL.
-It is advisable to check with the manufacturer of the extraction system to make sure an HCL sensor is fitted.
+ADVANTAGE units fitted with the PVC upgrade have an HCI sensor mounted within the exhaust of the system.
+This unit is specific to HCI and will only be activated when HCI is detected.
+Many extraction systems are fitted with gas detection sensors but these are normally for VOC (Volatile Organic Compounds) and will not be activated by HCI.
+It is advisable to check with the manufacturer of the extraction system to make sure an HCI sensor is fitted.

 AD PVC iQ